Destination Snowflake setup guide #

 -

-The configuration file has two parts:
+The configuration file contains two parts:

-- Parameters related to stage configuration.
+- Parameters to configure stage.

-For connecting to target Snowflake server, you can choose between two methods for an authenticated connection:
+For connecting to target Snowflake server, you can choose between two methods for an authenticated connection:- RSA key pair authentication

 - Basic username and password authentication